tkam8/f5_cis_opsguide/docs/class2/module1/module1.rst

 **trafficGroup property**:
 You can specify the traffic group associated with any virtual address so that all associated objects float with that traffic group in a ScaleN (N+1) configuration.
 See |clouddocs_tg|_ for more details.

+You can then reference the :code:`Service_Address` name for the :code:`virtualAddresses` property for your virtual server.

+.. note: The :code:`"use"` pointer references an AS3 object in the same declaration.
+On the other hand you can use the :code:`"bigip"` pointer for objects that already exist on BIG-IP.

 **shareNodes property**:
 You can configure shareNodes so that multiple tenants can use the same node IP, which gets created in the /Common partition.
 See |clouddocs_sn|_ for more details.

+**serviceMain**:
+If you use a template with a value of http, https, tcp, udp, or l4, you MUST specify an object with the matching Service class Service_HTTP, Service_HTTPS, Service_TCP, Service_UDP, or Service_L4 and name it serviceMain as described in the following Service Class section.
+See |clouddocs_sm|_ for more details.

+.. note: When using the generic template, your virtual server name must not be “serviceMain”

 Sample Configuration:

 .. code-block:: yaml
+   :emphasize-lines: 32,47

     kind: ConfigMap
     apiVersion: v1